divarvel/blog/posts/2012-10-25-intro-to-functional-programming.md

 show students the functional problem-solving mindset.
 A few of them were quite active and got it quite fast.

+I had a few minutes left, so I decided to quickly show them some category theory constructs and how it enabled them to take great advantage from simple abstractions.
+Thanks to their math background, a Monoid was a familiar concept for many of them and I've been able to show how this abstract, mathematical construct was helpful with more concrete problems.

 The feedback I got from the students and a teacher who attended the class was generally positive.
 It was a bit fast and technical, but interesting.

+Apart from the talk, I gave a list of must read books and papers (SICP, Why FP matters, Learn You A Haskell…) but I'm not sure how many of them have been looking at it yet.

 [Slides (in French), PDF](/files/intro_fp.pdf)